Juma001ke/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - prints the current working directory.
+script to print absolute path of current working directory